Walter Sabatini: Director of football at Roma

 In the summer of 2011, Sabatini was hired by James Pallotta to replace Daniele Prade as Roma's sporting director.
-Over the course of three years, he rebuilt Roma and orchestrated the near-complete removal of all of the side's below-average players that carried high wages, previously brought in from the Franco Sensi era.
-He has also succeeding in signing Erik Lamela and Marquinhos, as well as their sales to Tottenham Hotspur and Paris Saint-Germain respectively for a significant profit in 2013.
+Over the course of three years, he rebuilt Roma and orchestrated the near-complete removal of all of the side's below-average players who carried high wages, previously brought in from the Franco Sensi era.
+He has also succeeded in signing Erik Lamela and Marquinhos, as well as their sales to Tottenham Hotspur and Paris Saint-Germain respectively for a significant profit in 2013.
 He then utilized the funds to purchase players Kevin Strootman, Gervinho, Morgan De Sanctis, Radja Nainggolan and Mehdi Benatia.
-One year later, all five signings played solid seasons for the club, though Benatia was later sold to Bayern Munich for €26 million, double the amount he was initially purchased for from Udinese.
+One year later, all five signings played solid seasons for the club; however, Benatia was later sold to Bayern Munich for €26 million, double the amount he was initially purchased for from Udinese.

-With the funds, Sabatini managed to purchase three additional centerbacks in the summer of 2014, and was able to snatch Juventus's main target in the transfer window, Juan Iturbe, from Verona.
-For his efforts the season prior, Sabatini was awarded the best director of football award for the 2013–14 Serie A season.
-He was hitherto normally known for signing short-term deals, but for the first time he agreed upon a three-year extension with Roma in 2014.
+With the funds, Sabatini managed to purchase three additional center-backs in the summer of 2014 and was able to snatch Juventus's main target in the transfer window, Juan Iturbe, from Verona.
+For his efforts the previous season, Sabatini was awarded the best director of football award for the 2013–14 Serie A season.
+He was normally known for signing short-term deals, but he agreed upon a three-year extension with Roma in 2014 for the first time.

+In addition, his main achievements during the spell at AS Roma, were the acquisitions and subsequent resale, for substantial profits, of Alisson Becker and Momo Salah to Liverpool FC in 2018 and 2017, respectively.